SDI-SoftwareDefinedInverter/TAPAS/README.md

 ## SDI TAPAS - Community Inverter - Quick-Start Guide
-Use your TAPAS board with Raspberry PI and TI InstaSPIN
+Use your TAPAS board with Raspberry PI or Texas Instruments InstaSPIN

 __CAUTION__